nuclearsugar/StyleganNotes/README.md

 - [Hack Fix for Training on Multiple GPUs](https://github.com/nuclearsugar/StyleganNotes/blob/main/Hack%20Fix%20for%20Training%20on%20Multiple%20GPUs.md)

 ## List of VJ Packs
 - For each of my VJ packs, I always write up tech notes to accompany the release.
-Many of these tech notes contain extra bits of experience.
-So if you enjoyed the articles above, then read these too.
+Many of these tech notes contain extra bits of experience related to StyleGAN2+3.
+So if you enjoyed the articles above, then check out these projects.
 - [PACK ⬕ Wildstyle Graf](https://www.jasonfletcher.info/vjloops/wildstyle-graf.html)
 - [PACK ⬕ Fashion Pose](https://www.jasonfletcher.info/vjloops/fashion-pose.html)
 - [PACK ⬕ Chrome Contort](https://www.jasonfletcher.info/vjloops/chrome-contort.html)